UtilitiesforMyHome.com is supported by commissions from some of the providers we list on our site.

 Energy deregulation is a state-level decision, with key states like Texas, Illinois, and New York offering consumers the ability to choose their energy supplier.

-Living in one of the deregulated electricity states means your ability to choose a competitive supplier is protected by local laws, but this flexible framework depends entirely on your specific zip code.
+Living in a deregulated state means your ability to choose a competitive supplier is protected by local laws, but this flexible framework depends entirely on your specific zip code.
 Energy deregulation is decided strictly at the state level.
-Not every single region has boldly opened its energy grid to competition.
-Some states have deregulated natural gas but firmly maintained monopolies on electricity, while others have done the exact opposite.
-Currently, over a dozen progressive states feature highly active deregulated electricity markets for both residential and commercial consumers.
+Some states have boldly deregulated natural gas but firmly maintained monopolies on electricity, while others have done the exact opposite.

 It is highly important to note that the shopping rules vary dramatically by location.
-For example, Texas operates a uniquely deregulated grid where most residents in eligible areas must choose a competitive provider to keep their lights on, whereas in states like Pennsylvania or Ohio, shopping for an alternative supplier is entirely optional.
-For the most authoritative and up-to-date information on available energy markets across the country, you can confidently visit the U.S. Energy Information Administration (EIA) or check your specific state’s official public utility commission website.
+For example, Texas operates a uniquely deregulated grid where most residents in eligible areas must choose a competitive provider, whereas in states like Pennsylvania or Ohio, shopping for an alternative supplier is entirely optional.
+For the most authoritative and up-to-date information on available energy markets, you can confidently visit the U.S. Energy Information Administration (EIA).

 Common Myths About Switching Providers